Truman National Security Project

-The Truman National Security Project is a United States Democratic Party-aligned national security and leadership development organization based in Washington, D.C.
-It serves to organize center-left to progressive Americans on issues of national security and foreign policy.
-The organization is named after President Harry S. Truman.
-It was founded in 2004 by Rachel Kleinfeld, an international relations scholar and Democratic activist, and Matthew Spence.
+The Truman National Security Project is a United States national security and leadership development organization based in Washington, D.C.
+The Truman Project's stated mission is to develop smart national security solutions that reinforce strong, equitable, effective, and nonpartisan American global leadership.
+It says its network includes 2,000 veterans, frontline civilians, policy experts, and political professionals.
+The organization is named after former U.S. President Harry S. Truman.
+It was founded in 2004 by international relations scholars Rachel Kleinfeld and Matthew Spence.

 Activities

 The Project provides training and messaging programs on national security issues for congressional and executive agency staff in Washington.
-It appoints fellows from among Americans interested in foreign policy and provides networking opportunities for its fellows.
+It appoints fellows from among Americans interested in foreign policy and provides networking opportunities for them.
 The Truman Project has three cohorts of fellows: